cea-trust-platform/trust-code/README.md

 CoolProp is an open source ([MIT License](https://github.com/CoolProp/CoolProp/blob/master/LICENSE)) library useful to compute thermo-physical properties for the masses.

 A pre-compiled static library of CoolProp is mandatory if a TRUST user wants to use its interface via TRUST.
+**Warning: On a cluster, if you want to install TRUST with CoolProp, you should install both with the same compilers.**
 Here are the steps that can be followed to obtain a libcoolprop.a

 ```bash
 # Get the sources archive (version 6.6.0)